Your cart is currently empty!

 Classical—also known as Oldstyle, these types are characterized by triangular serifs, low stroke contrast, and an oblique (non-vertical) axis.

-• Humanist—also called Venetian, these types include the earliest type designs, which emulate 15th century manuscripts written in a formal hand.
-Based largely on Carolingian miniscule, they have low stroke contrast, a tilted cross stroke on the lowercase e, short and thick bracketed serifs, and triangular serifs on the ascenders.
+- Humanist—also called Venetian, these types include the earliest type designs, which emulate 15th century manuscripts written in a formal hand.
+Based largely on Carolingian minuscule, they have low stroke contrast, a slanted axis, short and thick bracketed serifs, triangular serifs on the ascenders, and typically a tilted crossbar on the lowercase e.
 The work of Nicolas Jenson in 15th century Venice (hence the name Venetian) is the prime example of this classification.

-• Garalde—a portmanteau of the names of Claud Garamond and Aldus Manutius (whose work epitomizes this classification), garaldes have a horizontal cross stroke on the e, finer proportions and stronger contrast than humanist types.
+- Garalde—a portmanteau of the names of Claud Garamond and Aldus Manutius (whose work epitomizes this classification), garaldes have a horizontal crossbar on the e, finer proportions and stronger contrast than humanist types.

 Modern—types categorized by simple or functional structures.